 Accounts receivable financing, or AR financing, allows you to borrow against the value of your unpaid invoices, typically up to $5 million.
 Since the loan is secured by your invoices — money your business has already made — the risk is lower for both you and the lender.
-You can often find AR financing products from online lenders, such as BlueVine.

 Example of how AR financing works: A restaurant orders $10,000 in supplies from a wholesaler and has 30 days to issue payment upon receipt of the order.
 The $10,000 is now part of the wholesaler’s accounts receivable.
 Using the invoice as collateral, the wholesaler can secure invoice financing to access capital, minus the lender’s fees.

 AR financing is ideal for business owners that want to access capital from unpaid invoices without waiting for customers to issue payment.
 Instead of expending resources on collecting invoices, you can use that capital to invest back into your company.

 Access capital by leveraging your unpaid invoices